Itzyetiii/Proxiescraper/README.md

 ### **Conclusion:**

 The **Proxy Scraper Tool** is the **ultimate solution** for anyone who needs reliable, fresh proxies quickly and easily.
 Whether you're a developer, SEO specialist, or just someone who needs proxies for security, this tool has you covered.
 With daily regeneration, filtering, and seamless integration, it's the perfect companion for your online projects. 🧑‍💻💡

----

-This version now includes the **How to Install** section with clear steps to guide the user.
-You can replace **"INSERT\_IMAGE\_HERE"** with your actual image.
-Let me know if you'd like further adjustments! 😊